Filling out an NCAA Tournament bracket for your office pool can seem like a daunting task. Here are some tips to make it just a bit more enjoyable.

 8) Focus on matchups more than metrics

-Metrics are a very good way of comparing 357 teams against each other, and a relatively complicated way of comparing two teams against each other.
+Metrics are a very good way of comparing 358 teams against each other, and a relatively complicated way of comparing two teams against each other.
 If you understand all the nuances that go into the much more general metrics, then go for it, but the general fan should be much more focused on the matchups.
 If two teams play similar styles, the better team is at a huge advantage.
 However, if one team plays a defense that dares the other team to shoot threes, and that team shoots them well, that advantage suddenly disappears.
-If the “better team” by the metrics has a small frontcourt and the underdog has a big that could potentially dominate, that should be a more appetizing upset pick.
+If the “better team” by the metrics has a small frontcourt and the underdog has a big who could potentially dominate, that should be a more appetizing upset pick.
 When in doubt, read up on those pesky mid-majors to get a better understanding of their style before putting all your eggs into a basket.

 7) Take one of the 11-seed First Four teams to the second round

 Since the First Four rounds started in 2011, at least one of the eight teams represented has made the second round by beating a 5- or 6-seed in eight of nine tournaments.
 The 2019 tournament was the first season to have all four winners lose in the first round, but that is likely an exception to the rule.
-I will give you a hint on this one: BYU does not like athletic opponents very much.

 6) Stars win the close games

 If you are stuck on a game, and truly think it will come down to the wire, go with the team that has the one or two players you trust more to make plays when needed.
 Teams win games, but stars are the ones who step up in the big moments.
 Don’t expect one player to carry his team to victory in an obvious mismatch, but they can definitely be the difference in tight contests.